 Roidmi H10 Price and Value for Money

-The Roidmi H10 cordless vacuum cleaner comes with a pretty hefty price tag for such an unknown brand.
-It’s not anywhere near the cost of premium Dyson on Samsung stick vacs, but it’s a lot for what it offers.
+The Roidmi H10 cordless vacuum cleaner is a relatively inexpensive vacuum.
+It’s nowhere near the cost of premium Dyson or Samsung stick vacs, which reflects the fact that it’s only designed for hard floors.

 With only a soft roller floorhead and minimal attachments, it lacks versatility.
 Plus, the battery isn’t removable, which is something we’d like to see on a vac in this price range.
 It’s also recommended that you change the filters every three months, adding to the overall cost.

-The H10 might look the part and have decent suction power, but there are other cordless stick cleaners out there that offer more for the money.
+The H10 might look the part and have decent suction power, but there are other cordless stick cleaners out there that offer more for a similar price.
 The Dyson V8 range and Halo Capsule sit in a similar price bracket while being far more versatile.